 French Baguette is much thinner than Brioche and Challah so it will yield more slices.
 It’s best to cut the baguette into about 1/2 inch thick slices but not thicker.
 I recommend that this bread is cut on a diagonal.

 Challah is another great option for French Toast.
 The reason for it being only third out of the top 3 is because of the flavor and texture.
-Challah doesn’t have much sweetness in it so there will need to be more sugar added to either the egg mixture or in the topping.
-Challah is also denser and a bit drier that the previous two options.
+Challah doesn’t have much sweetness in it so you may need to add more sugar to the egg mixture or in the topping.
+This type of bread is also denser and a bit drier that the previous two options.

 If you don’t like your French Toast to be sweet or if you are making a savory recipe, Challah would be a good option.